arbor-sim/arbor/doc/tutorial/single_cell_detailed.rst

    You may now be wondering why this is needed for the `single cell model` where there is only one cell by design.
-You can use this feature to ease moving from simulating a set of single cell models to simulating a network of these cells.
+You can use this feature to ease moving from simulating a set of single-cell models to simulating a network of these cells.
 For example, a user may choose to individually test several single cell models before simulating their interactions.
 By using the same global properties for each *model*, and customizing the *cell* global properties, it